woodrush/lambda-8cc/README.md

 | ELVM assembly | SKI combinator calculus (Lazy K program)        | $\lambda f. (f ~ (\lambda x. \lambda y. y) ~ (\lambda x.\lambda y.\lambda z.\lambda a.\lambda b.a) ~ (\lambda x.x))$ |

 Each option is in the format of a 3-tuple ${\rm cons3} ~ {\rm input} ~ {\rm output} ~ X$ where ${\rm cons 3} = \lambda x. \lambda y. \lambda z. \lambda f. (f x y z)$.
-The first element ${\rm input}$ is a selector of a 2-tuple that specifies the input format.
+The first element ${\rm input}$ is a selector of a 2-tuple specifying the input format.
-The second element ${\rm output}$ is a selector of a 5-tuple that specifies the output format.
+The second element ${\rm output}$ is a selector of a 5-tuple specifying the output format.
 The third element $X = \lambda x.x$ is a placeholder used to distinguish the data structure from the standard input, also existing for backward portability in the case when more options are added in the future.